 In most cases, child support is calculated using a formula in the Texas Family Code.
-The payor's monthly "net resources" (a term defined by statute) is multiplied by a percentage which is determined by the number of children at issue (e.g., the percentage for one child would be 20%).
-The payor is entitled to a reduction if he or she is also responsible for the support of another child.
+The payor's monthly "net resources" (a term defined by statute) is multiplied by a percentage which is determined by the number of children at issue (e.g., the percentage for one child would be 20%..
+This increases by 5% for each additional child).
+The payor is entitled to a reduction if he or she is also responsible for the support of a child in another household.

 2. Who carries medical insurance for children and how do out-of-pocket medical expenses of children get paid?